Shashikant86/BehatDemo/README.md

 Selenium1 driver Tests:

-update behat.yml and 'Selenium-saucelabs2' profile.
+update behat.yml and 'sauce-rc' profile.
 "username":         "username",
 "access-key":       "apikey", with your username and Password.